mirfan899/sppas/private/doc/01_introduction/12_getting_installing.md

 The following software are required:

 1. Python 2.7.x
-2. wxPython >= 3.0
+2. wxPython 3.0
-3. julius >= 4.1
+3. julius >= 4.1 (or HVite 3.4)

-It is very (very very) important to take care about the version of Python.
+It is very important to take care about the versions:

+- SPPAS does not work with Python 3;
+- the GUI of SPPAS does not work with wxPython 4 (also called Phoenix).

 An installation guide is available on the website, depending on the operating system. **Please, closely follow the instructions.**
 Notice that administrator rights are required to perform the installations.
 In case of difficulty arising from the installation of such software,